rgomez31UAQ/WifiDucky_ESP32/README.md

 </p>

 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/main/software).
-2. Start the Arduino IDE, go to `File` > `Preferences`.
-3. At *Additional Board Manager ULRs* enter `https://raw.githubusercontent.com/SpacehuhnTech/arduino/main/package_spacehuhn_index.json`.
-You can add multiple URLs, separating them with commas.
-4. Go to `Tools` > `Board` > `Board Manager`, search for `wifi duck` and install `WiFi Duck AVR Boards` and `WiFi Duck ESP8266 Boards`.
-5. [Download](https://github.com/spacehuhn/WiFiDuck/archive/master.zip) and extract this repository or [git clone](https://github.com/spacehuhn/WiFiDuck.git) it.
+2. Make sure you can use the ESP32 with the Arduino IDE.
+[Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions)

-If you can't find the COM port of ESP8266 board, then you're probably missing the right drivers.
+If you can't find the COM port of ESP32 board, then you're probably missing the right drivers.
-Here are links to drivers of the 2 most used UART chips on ESP8266 development boards:
+Here are links to drivers of the 2 most used UART chips on ESP32 development boards:
 - :floppy_disk: [CP2102](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 - :floppy_disk: [CH340](https://sparks.gogo.co.nz/ch340.html)

-### Flash Atmega32u4

-1. Open `atmegaduck/atmega_duck.ino` with the Arduino IDE.
-2. Under `Tools` > `Board` in the `WiFi Duck AVR` section, select your board;
-for example, `Sparkfun Pro Micro`.
-3. Connect the Atmega32u4 board via USB and select its port under `Tools` > `Port`.
-4. Optional: Under `Tools` you can enable the LED and set its pin.
-You can also change the USB ID to make it appear as a certain type of keyboard.
-5. Press Upload.

-### Flash ESP8266
+### Flash ESP32 S2/S3

+1. Install required library: `SimpleCLI`
+2. Download and install zip libraries online: https://github.com/me-no-dev/ESPAsyncWebServer and https://github.com/me-no-dev/AsyncTCP
-1. Open `esp_duck/esp_duck.ino` with the Arduino IDE.
+3. Open `esp_duck/esp_duck.ino` with the Arduino IDE.
-2. Under `Tools` > `Board` in the `WiFi Duck ESP8266` section, select your board.
+4. Under `Tools` > `Board` in the `ESP32` section, select your board.
-For example `NodeMCU 1.0 (ESP-12E Module)`.
+For example `ESP32S2 native USB` or `ESP32-S3-USB-OTG`.
-3. Connect the ESP8266 board via USB and select its port under `Tools` > `Port`.
+1. Connect the ESP32 board via USB and select its port under `Tools` > `Port`.
-5. Press Upload.
+2. Press Upload.

-**Pro Tip:** If the ESP8266 is already running this software and you just want to update it, you don't have to connect it via USB.
+**Pro Tip:** If the ESP32 is already running this software and you just want to update it, you don't have to connect it via USB.
 You can update it over the air!
 Simply connect to the `wifiduck` network (default password is `wifiduck`).
 Then in Arduino at `Tools` > `Port` you should now see a network port.
 Select it and press `Upload`.

-**Note:** After the initial flashing, the ESP8266 has to format its memory, so it might take a minute until it's fully ready.
+**Note:** After the initial flashing, the ESP32 has to format its memory, so it might take a minute until it's fully ready.

-If you connected the RGB LED:
+If you connected the RGB LED(not working):
 * Blue LED = Connection working
 * Green LED = Device ready

-### Unbrick Atmega32u4
+### Unbrick ESP32

-If you flashed your Atmega32u4 board with the wrong bootloader, it will no longer appear in the port selection after you connect it.
-To solve this, you need to:
+If your module only have one USB port, you will not able to use USB serial after flashing the software.
+To use USB serial again, put ESP32 into bootloader mode

-1. Connect the reset pin `RST` to ground `GND`.
+1. Connect to the computer using USB
-Preferably with a jumper wires, because you need to be able to disconnect it quickly.
-2. Open a sketch, `atmegaduck/atmega_duck.ino` or an empty sketch.
-**Make sure to have the correct board selected under `Tools` > `Board`!**
-3. Connect the board with the wire still connected.
-4. Press `Upload` and as soon as you see `Compiling...` turn to `Uploading...`, disconnect the wire.
+2. hold reset key `RST` and boot key `0` or `BOOT`.
+3. release `RST` key but still hold the boot key

 Now it should flash the sketch and the correct bootloader.